ohtutraininghub/traininghub/docs/CONTRIBUTING.md

 ### Reviewing pull request

-This helps to identify what to look for when reviewing pull request
+This helps to identify what to look for when reviewing pull request.
+Most importantly pull request should be linked to task or set of tasks.

 * Code quality
   * When reading code you should not have to ask yourself what does this do